 Views wanted on algal oil

-A company has applied to the Food Standards Agency to widen the use of algal oil under the Novel Food Regulation (EC) No. 258/97.
-Views are wanted on the company’s application.
-The deadline for sending comments is Sunday 20 October 2013.
+A company has applied to the Food Standards Agency to market an algal oil under the Novel Food Regulation (EC) No. 258/97 and views are wanted on the draft opinion of the FSA's independent advisory committee, the Advisory Committee on Novel foods and Processes (ACNFP).
+The deadline for sending comments is Friday 28 February 2014.

 About the application

 This is the sixth full application the FSA has received for oils rich in polyunsaturated fatty acids extracted from the microalgae Schizochytrium sp.